 Bear in mind that technology is creating new openings for competitors.
 For example, licensed hackney cab drivers - particularly those working in London - face growing competition from minicab drivers who use app-based services like Uber to operate in a very similar way to hackney cabs without breaking the law.
 In fact statistics show that minicabs/private hire vehicles now account for nearly 70% of all licensed cabs in England.
-Although Uber lost its licence to operate in London in 2017, it has appealed the decision and can continue to operate while the appeals process continues.
+Although Uber lost its licence to operate in London (for the second time) in November 2019, it has appealed the decision and can continue to operate while the appeals process continues.
 This could take a long time, possibly years, so they will continue to operate in London for the foreseeable future.

 Finding a niche market